-You will have a fine tube (catheter) placed into your bladder via your urethra, draining urine into a catheter bag.
+You will have a fine tube (catheter) placed in your bladder via your urethra, draining the urine into a catheter bag.
 Your nurse will monitor your catheter drainage.
-This will usually be removed on day one or two after your surgery depending on the urologist's instructions.
+This will usually be removed on the second day after your surgery.

-Occasionally after this surgery you may experience difficulty passing urine after your catheter has been removed.
+It is common to have difficulty passing urine after your catheter has been removed

 If you cannot pass urine, pass only a small amount or have bladder discomfort, please let your nurse know.
-The nurse will use an ultrasound scanner to record the volume of urine retained: this is called the residual urine.
+The nurse will use an ultrasound scanner to record the volume of urine retained; this is called the residual urine.

 If the volume is significant then it might be necessary for you to learn how to pass a catheter into the urethra to empty the bladder yourself.
-This is called intermittent self-catheterisation (ISC) and can be performed in the privacy of your own bathroom or any toilet.
-Initially you may have to catheterise each time you need to pass urine, but as things return to normal, the frequency of your ISC will be reduced.
+This is called clean intermittent catheterisation (CIC) and can be performed in the privacy of your own bathroom or any toilet.
+Initially you may have to catheterise each time you need to pass urine, but as things return to normal the frequency of your CIC will be reduced.

-If needed your nurse will give you a booklet that outlines this technique and will help you in learning ISC.
+If needed your nurse will give you a booklet that outlines this technique and will help you in learning CIC.
 When you feel confident inserting the catheter, you can be discharged home.

-If you are unable to do ISC, or depending on the instructions from your surgeon, you will be discharged home with an indwelling catheter (IDC).
+If you are unable to do CIC, you will be discharged home with an indwelling urethral catheter (IDC).
 Your surgeon will decide when this should be removed.